Softwire/fleming-fund-website/README.md

   * `yarn install`
   * Install wordpress + plugins
   * Fetch and restore a copy of the database and uploads folder from S3.
-    **THIS WILL DELETE ANY EXISTING WORDPRESS DATABASE**
+    **THIS WILL DELETE ANY EXISTING LOCAL WORDPRESS DATABASE**

 ## Running the website

 * Run these two shell scripts to build and serve the website:
   * `dev--build-and-watch.sh`
-  This uses Webpack to compile SCSS etc
+  This uses Webpack to compile SCSS etc.
   It watches for changed files and re-compiles automatically.

   * `dev--run-php-server.sh`